-- Our graduates will possess the technical knowledge and skills required to analyze real-world petroleum engineering problems, and develop innovative solutions that meet the needs of multiple stakeholders.
+- Our graduates will have successful careers in the oil and gas industry by using technical knowledge and skills acquired to analyze real-world petroleum engineering problems, develop innovative solutions, and communicate these to meet the needs of multiple stakeholders.

-- Our graduates will compete effectively in the global petroleum engineering profession, and they will exhibit the behaviors necessary to become leaders in the Alaskan petroleum industry and beyond.
+- Our graduates will contribute significantly to the global petroleum engineering profession and they will exemplify the behaviors necessary to become industry leaders within and beyond Alaska.